PLAYS

 HOME MOVIES

 GEORGE and MARJORIE are showing their home movies and you’re invited.
 But their memories conflict as vacations, holidays, and a senior prom flicker before us until one clip of Marjorie crying in the kitchen halts the show.
+The home movies are performed as mime while the audience listens in to George and Marjorie reevaluate their marriage as voices behind them.

 Cast of seven: four women, three men (open casting)

-FOR STRAIGHT WOMEN WATCHING GAY PORN
+FOUR STRAIGHT WOMEN WATCHING GAY PORN

 Cast of five: four women, one man (open casting)